twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

-# Where attn Sits Next to Avici, Pye, Wildcat, Altitude, 3Jane, and Xitadel
+# Where attn Sits Next to Avici, Pye, Wildcat, Altitude, 3Jane, Xitadel, and Colossus

 attn is easier to understand when seen next to other projects that work on credit, yield, and onchain underwriting.